MarineBioAcousticsRC/2010-2021_timeseries_analysis/README.md

 Daily recording effort information is provided in .mat files in the Effort folder, combined in the code with additional deployment information stored in the code folde.

-Output is saved to the TimeSeries folder, organized by site.
+Output is saved to a TimeSeries folder, organized by site.

 Species codes include:
 Gg: Grampus griseus